Last modified on January 18th, 2022 at 02:44 pm

 username = $windows_username password = $windows_username_password domain = $windows_domain_name

-You also need to grant permission read and write to credentials file:
+You also need to grant permission to read and write to the credentials file:

 sudo chmod +rw /etc/cifs-credentials

-Now, we can mount the share using credentials with command as follows:
+Now, we can mount the share using credentials with commands as follows:

 sudo mount -t cifs -o credentials=/etc/cifs-credentials //WIN_SHARE_IP/$shared_name /mnt/winshare